Ameytillu/hotel-review-sentiment-analysis/README.md

 # Hotel Review Sentiment Analysis

 This project presents a comparative analysis of sentiment classification techniques applied to hotel customer reviews.
 The goal is to classify reviews as **positive** or **negative** using three different models: Logistic Regression, Random Forest, and Bidirectional LSTM (BiLSTM).
-The project demonstrates proficiency in machine learning (ML) and deep learning (DL) techniques, with a strong focus on model evaluation and interpretability.
+I wanted to learn and understand how accuracy differes from model to model and how SMOTE (Synthetic Minority Oversampling Technique) can be used in imbalanced datasets.

 ---